The Folk of the Air (series): Plot

-The Roach and Cardan come to the camp to help Jude escape, though she tells Cardan to leave since it is too dangerous for him to be here.
-She tells them that she already has a plan to escape with her sisters.
-In her escape, she is caught by Madoc, with whom she duels.
-Madoc gives her a deathly wound and expects that Jude will die from this.
-Jude asks for dirt to be packed into her wound, which saves her since she is the ruler of the land, and the land has the power to cure her.
+In Jude's escape, she is caught by Madoc, who almost kills her.

-Jude returns to the palace as they make preparations against the expected assault from Madoc's army.
-Jude has chosen Grima Mog as Grand General against the assault.
-Madoc and his army come to the palace with Madoc bringing the weapon that Grimsen has forged for him – a sword that can harness the power of the earth, rivaling the power that lies in the Blood Crown that Grimsen had previously forged.
+Jude returns to the palace.
+Madoc and his army come to the palace with Madoc bringing the weapon that Grimsen has forged for him – a sword that rivals the power that lies in the Blood Crown that Grimsen had previously forged.
 Madoc challenges Cardan to a duel in order to determine who will rule Faerie.
-He offers the sword to Cardan and thrusts the sword into the ground, which causes the ground to crack and split the throne causing the ruination of the throne.
+He offers the sword to Cardan and thrusts the sword into the ground, which causes the ground to crack and ruin the throne.
 Madoc questions if Cardan has the loyalty of the people.
 Cardan recounts the prophecy that was made at his birth that he would be the destruction of the crown and the ruination of the throne.
 He says that he believes the people should choose of their own free will to follow a ruler and not be bound to a crown.
 He breaks the crown in half not knowing that when Grimsen forged the crown, he cursed it, which transforms Cardan into a snake.
-Grimsen tells that as a snake, he will poison the land, and that true love's kiss cannot stop it, only death.
-Cardan, in snake form, then kills Grimsen before burrowing into the ground.
+Grimsen tells that as a snake, he will poison the land, and that only death can stop it.
+Cardan, in snake form, kills Grimsen before burrowing into the ground.

 Jude, acting as Queen, tries to formulate how to maintain her rule against Madoc's threat and solve Cardan's curse.
-Madoc and the Court of Teeth offer Jude the gift of a golden bridle that would be able to control Cardan.
+Madoc and the Court of Teeth give Jude a bridle that would be able to control Cardan.
 She later learns that they gave her incorrect instructions on how to use it, which would have tied her to the snake and left Madoc in control.
 A plan is made for Jude to capture the snake, but instead of putting the bridle on him, she cuts the snake's head off.
 The second part of the prophecy – only out of his spilled blood can a great ruler rise – is fulfilled when Cardan, in his original form, emerges from the pool of the snake's blood.
 In the Epilogue, Cardan and Jude are crowned and they banish Madoc to live in the human world.